-6.2.23 Contract Documents and Precedence.
+6.1.22 Contract Documents and Precedence.

-Consultant and Client agree to be governed by the terms and conditions set forth in the a) Agreement, including all Exhibits and/or Schedules attached thereto, and any amendments to the Agreement, or its Schedules and Exhibits, the RFP, and Consultant's Proposal ("Contract Documents").
-In the event of any dispute between the parties with regard to the meaning of these documents, the order of precedence shall be, with the lower numbered documents taking precedence over higher numbered items, as follows:
+- a) Consultant and Client agree to be governed by the terms and conditions set forth in the Agreement, including all Exhibits and/or Schedules attached thereto, and any amendments to the Agreement, or its Schedules and Exhibits, the RFP, and Consultant's Proposal ("Contract Documents").
+In the event of any dispute between the parties with regard to the meaning of these documents, the order of precedence shall be, with the lower numbered documents taking precedence over higher numbered items, as follows: - (i) The Agreement;

-- (i) The Agreement; - (ii) Consultant's Proposal, which will be incorporated into the Agreement by reference; and - (iii) The Request For Proposals dated 9/30/16, which will be incorporated into the Agreement by reference. - b) The document with the lower number will be deemed dominant and the document with the higher number will be subsidiary.
+(ii) Consultant's Proposal, which will be incorporated into the Agreement by reference; and b) The document with the lower number will be deemed dominant and the document with the higher number will be subsidiary.
 The dominant documents must be interpreted and construed as a whole before attempting to reconcile a subsidiary document.